NOMspectra/NOMspectra/docs/gui_tutorial.md

 ### Plotting spectrum and Van Krevelen diagrams in processing mode

-To quickly check the correctness of the procedures being carried out, it makes sense to build the spectrum and the Van Krevelen dagram.
+To quickly check the correctness of the procedures being carried out, it makes sense to build the spectrum and the Van Krevelen diagram.

 After loading the spectrum, you can plot the spectrum with the corresponding **Plot Spectrum** button.
 A new window will open, in which you can operate with the spectrum - select an area, zoom in, move, etc.